wbl/SolidTLS/CONTRIBUTING.md

    * C means C99
    * No #ifdef: instead provide two implementations of the same function and have the build scripts pick one.
-   * All secrets must never be exposed to program counters or load addresses
+   * All secrets must never leak to program counters or load addresses
    * (Exception: non AEAD cipher modes)
    * All cryptography must be strong
    * Assembler only permitted for crypto